A little planning and preparation will save a lot of time, frustration and stress in your job hunt.

-If you’re coming to New Zealand as the partner of someone with a skilled migrant or work visa and want to try something new, the Careers New Zealand website can help you come up with interesting job possibilities to explore.
+If you are coming to New Zealand as the partner of someone with a skilled migrant or work visa, and you want to try something new, the careers.govt.nz jobs database can give you interesting job possibilities to explore.

 Giselle Abrianos – For me find a job here in NZ was not so hard because I start to look for job when I was in Brazil.
 So first I started to check if the same position that I had in Brazil I could have here.
 So I already had some idea which companies I could work.
 So the company I am working now it was one company that I discovered when I was there.

 Dominique O’Callaghan - I arrived on a Thursday night, had my first two interviews on a Friday morning, uhm, had my second interviews on a Wednesday and got offered the job on a Wednesday afternoon.

 Diego Abrianos - attending the workshops provided by ARMS it just kind of opened doors for me.
 Ah… I was able to find another organization that was called Omega and another called Chamber of Commerce.
 And combining the help I received from those three major organisations I was able to review my CV to improve my CV to the local standard and then after more six weeks I guess, I was able to get a job or to get a proposal to sign to get the job.

 Lindsey Crummett – My brother-in-law’s best friend worked at Weta - remembered he said he would talk to Richard for me – and it just seemed so easy that I was able to set up a meeting and meet Richard Taylor, and it was, it actually blew my mind how quickly it happened, I was able to show him a sculpture I had done and I was blown away by how friendly and warm he was.

 Once you have found one or more potential jobs, you will want to get some background information about the employers, like:

 - what they specialise in